barbarer/py4e-int/_sources/strings/immutable.rst

     new_greeting = 'J' + greeting[1:]
     print(new_greeting)

 This example concatenates a new first letter onto a slice of ``greeting``.
 It has no effect on the original string.

+Or, you can completely redefine an existing string:

+.. activecode:: str-redefineString
+    :caption: Completely redefining a string

+    greeting = 'Hello, world!'
+    greeting = 'Hola, mundo!'
+    print(greeting)

+This example redefines the entire ``greeting`` object.
+A new ``greeting`` is created and the old ``greeting`` is discarded.

 .. mchoice:: str-imm-mc-xyz
     :practice: T
     :answer_a: xyz
     :answer_b: xyxyz
     :answer_c: xy xy z
-    :answer_d: xy z
-    :answer_e: z
+    :answer_d: There is an error
     :correct: b
-    :feedback_a: s1 will equal "xy" plus another "xy" then z at the end.
-    :feedback_b: s1 contains the original value, plus itself, plus "z"
+    :feedback_a: Incorrect!
+Think about the values of s1 and s2 before line 3, then use those to determine the value of s1 in line 3.
+Try again.
+    :feedback_b: Correct!
+The right side of the assignment statement is evaluated, then s1 is redefined to be equal to that, so s1 becomes xyxyz.
-    :feedback_c: No spaces are added during concatenation.
+    :feedback_c: Incorrect!
+No spaces are added during concatenation.
+Try again.
-    :feedback_d: No spaces are added during concatenation, and an additional "xy" should be included at the beginning.
-    :feedback_e: s1 was set to "xy" initially, so the final answer will be "xyxyz"
+    :feedback_d: Incorrect!
+The right side of the assignment statement is evaluated, then s1 is redefined to be equal to that.
+Try again.

-    Given the following code segment, what is the value of the string s1 after these are executed?
+    Given the following code segment, what is the value of the string s1 after the code is executed?

     ::

-      s1 = "xy"
+      s1 = 'xy'
       s2 = s1
-      s1 = s1 + s2 + "z"
+      s1 = s1 + s2 + 'z'

 .. mchoice:: str-imm-mc-ball
     :practice: T
     :answer_a: Ball
     :answer_b: Call
-    :answer_c: Error
+    :answer_c: C
+    :answer_d: Nothing, there is an error
-    :correct: c
+    :correct: d
-    :feedback_a: Assignment is not allowed with strings.
+    :feedback_a: Incorrect!
+Assignment is not allowed with strings.
+Try again.
-    :feedback_b: Assignment is not allowed with strings.
+    :feedback_b: Incorrect!
+Assignment is not allowed with strings.
+Try again.
+    :feedback_c: Incorrect!
+Assignment is not allowed with strings.
+Try again.
-    :feedback_c: Yes, strings are immutable.
+    :feedback_d: Correct!
+Strings are immutable.

     What is printed by the following statements: